datopian/ckanext-authz-service/README.md

 external system or service which can consume JWT tokens and has to rely on CKAN for authentication and authorization.

-Using a customizable configuration file, this extension maps CKAN entities and permissions to scopes encoded into generated JWT tokens, so that tokens relay both the user's identity, and the permissions granted to them to act on different entities such as organizations and datasets.
-Scopes can even relate to custom entities unknown to CKAN, as long as deciding the access level a user should have to these entities can be determined based on their permissions in CKAN.
+By designating "glue" authorization check functions using a simple decorator API, this extension maps CKAN entities and permissions to scopes encoded into generated JWT tokens.
+This allows tokens to relay both the user's identity and the permissions granted to them to act on different entities such as organizations and datasets.

+Other CKAN extensions can customize the authorization functions used to determine a user's access level, or define custom entity types to support.

 Requirements
 ------------